 One exception to the estate recovery rules is that for married couples, the state may not go after your estate until after the death of your surviving spouse.
 There are other similar exceptions that may apply to recovery against your home if you have young children or other relatives living in the home at the time of your death.

 In many states, Medicaid’s recovery against your estate is complicated by procedural issues such as statutes of limitations.
 For instance, in many states claims against an estate lapse if they are not filed within one year of the date of death.
 In theory, if your surviving spouse survives for one year, the statute of limitations would nullify any estate recovery.
 In response to this, many states have begun exempting estate recovery from the applicable statute of limitations and/or filing liens against property which have a longer window for collection.
-Due to the nuances of these rules, if you are a surviving spouse or heir and you receive a collection letter from Medicaid, you should consult a qualified professional before assuming you are legally required to pay it.
+Due to the nuances of these rules, if you are a surviving spouse or heir and you receive a collection letter from Medicaid, you should consult a qualified elder law attorney before assuming you are legally required to pay it.

 As mentioned above, the odds are if you are reading this article, (1) you do not have long term care insurance and (2) if you need it soon it will either be impossible to obtain or prohibitively expensive.
 Nevertheless, if you are planning ahead and are young and healthy enough to get a reasonable premium on a policy, insurance may be a good option for you.
 Even for that population, the premiums may still be $10,000 per year or more.
 One of the main advantages of long term care insurance is that if you buy a good policy, you may have coverage for a wide array of facilities, not just nursing homes.
 If you elect to purchase long term care insurance, be sure to buy enough coverage.
 At minimum you should purchase an amount of coverage equal to the average cost of nursing homes in your state adjusted for inflation through your remaining life expectancy.
 Also, read the policy carefully and make sure it doesn’t contain any major restrictions.
 Some policies contain restrictions mirroring the Medicare restrictions, such as requiring that you are hospitalized first before going into the nursing home in order to get coverage.
 This type of restriction often defeats the entire purchase of having insurance.
 First, if you were hospitalized, there is a good chance you end up in a skilled nursing facility and may be able to get all or a portion of the stay covered by Medicare.
 Second, most people end up in nursing home as a result of deterioration from aging or a chronic condition and not as the result of a hospital stay.
 This is not an area where you want to discount shop and find the cheapest policy regardless of its restrictions.
 If you do elect to buy long term care insurance, buy a policy that will actually protect you when the time comes.